krainboltgreene/jsonapi-realizer.rb/README.md

   0. `find_via`, describes how to find the model
   0. `find_many_via`, describes how to find many models
   0. `assign_attributes_via`, describes how to write a set of properties
+  0. `assign_relationships_via`, describes how to write a set of relationships
   0. `create_via`, describes how to create the model
   0. `update_via`, describes how to update the model
   0. `includes_via`, describes how to eager include related models